Walkamin, Queensland: Education

+There are no secondary schools in Walkamin.
+The nearest government secondary schools are Atherton State High School in Atherton to the south-east and Mareeba State High School in neighbouring Mareeba to the north.
+There are also non-government schools in Atherton and Mareeba.

+Economy

 In 2017, Walkamin Research Station was involved in research involving local crops such as mangoes, peanuts, coffee, hardwoods, legumes, maize and lucerne.
 Although the research station is equipped for aquaculture research, there were no aquaculture projects in 2017.
 The research station has an experimental farm in Kairi beside the shores of Lake Tinarooo.

 Attractions

 The Mount Uncle Distillery makes a range of liqueurs from local fruits.
 In 2015, the distillery were successful at the International Wine and Spirit Competition in Hong Kong, winning a gold medal for their Iridium rum, silver medals for their gin, vodka and whiskey, and a bronze medal for another rum.
 The distillery owner, Mark Watkins, believes the climate in Walkamin contributes to faster maturation of the liqueurs.

 The FNQ Country Music Festival and Talent Search is held annually at Kerribee Park Rodeo Grounds in Mareeba.
 The event is hosted by the Walkamin Country Music Club.